MoinApp/moinapp-server/README.md

 The server for Moin.
 The server is deployed to http://moinapp.herokuapp.com/ (this link is funny).

-## Development
+## Build

-Running `go build` in this directory should build the application with all of its dependencies.
+To build the server binary, run `build.sh`.
 The result will be an executable called `moinapp-server`.
-This is the entire server.
+This is the entire server with all of its dependencies included.

 For improved build times run `go install` once so that all dependencies are cached.

+## Running

+Start `moinapp-server`.
+You can modify the port via the `PORT` environment variable.
+Setting this to `0` will cause the server to use a system-defined port.

 ## Bugs